Superficial fibular nerve: Distribution

-The branches of the superficial fibular nerve supply the skin of the dorsal surfaces of all the toes excepting the lateral side of the little toe, and the adjoining sides of the great and second toes, the former being supplied by the lateral dorsal cutaneous nerve from the sural nerve, and the latter by the medial branch of the deep peroneal nerve.
+The branches of the superficial fibular nerve supply the skin of the dorsal surfaces of all the toes excepting the lateral side of the little toe, and the adjoining sides of the great and second toes, the former being supplied by the lateral dorsal cutaneous nerve from the sural nerve, and the latter by the medial branch of the deep fibular nerve.

 Frequently some of the lateral branches of the superficial fibular nerve are absent, and their places are then taken by branches of the sural nerve.

 Clinical significance

 Injury to the nerve can result in an inability to evert the foot and loss of sensation over the dorsum of the foot (with the exception of the first web space between the great toe and the second toe, where the deep fibular nerve innervates).

 Additional images

 Cutaneous nerves of the right lower extremity.
 Front and posterior views.

 Nerves of the dorsum of the foot.